Septic Tank Services in Tulsa & OKC

-Not every home or facility is located on land that has a good perc rate.
-Some systems are designed to aid in the evaporation and absorption of treated waste water such as the ETA and chamber systems.
+Not every home or facility is located on land that has a good percolation rate.
+Some systems are designed to aid in the evaporation and absorption of treated wastewater such as the ETA and chamber systems.
 The ETA system uses a similar layout to the traditional septic system but is designed to speed the rate of absorption and evaporation using gravel (or other media), sand, and a permeable cloth separator in place of the native soil.
-The chamber system uses a slotted pipe which sets in a two foot trench.
+The chamber system uses a slotted pipe which sets in a two-foot trench.
 The chamber system does not use any media, such as gravel, but leaves a dirt floor for additional absorption area.
 The chamber system can be used in different applications.
-In one application the chambers are used for a one third reduction of the lateral field when space is limited.
-In another application chambers are used with no reduction in the lateral field leaving an oversized absorption area.
+In one application the chambers are used for a one-third reduction of the lateral field when space is limited.
+In another application, chambers are used with no reduction in the lateral field leaving an oversized absorption area.
 Mullin Environmental can help you decide which system will best suit your application.
-Call today!
+Call today for septic tank services!
 (918)251-PUMP